sachinchoolur/ladda-angular/README.md

 **Create your ladda button**

-For more information about how tot create ladda button please refer [ladda](https://github.com/hakimel/Ladda) button repository.
+For more information about how to create ladda button please refer [ladda](https://github.com/hakimel/Ladda) button repository.

 **Add the Following code to the <head> of your document.**